 They used a blood test, targeting about one million of the 30 million methylation sites in the human genome, and artificial intelligence (AI) in the form of a machine-learning classifier (an algorithm) that analyzed and predicted the presence of cancer and the type of malignancy, based on the patterns of methylation in the cfDNA shed from tumors.

-While more research is needed, the results so far indicate screening for cancer with a blood test could become a reality.
-It would likely be a game changer in the diagnosis and treatment of 12 types of cancer that are currently the most deadly because they are often found late — anal, bladder, bowel, esophageal, stomach, head and neck, liver and bile duct, lung, ovarian and pancreatic cancers, lymphoma, and cancers of white blood cells such as multiple myeloma.
+While more research is needed, the results indicate screening for cancer with a blood test could become a reality.
+It would likely be a game changer in the diagnosis and treatment of the deadliest types of cancer that are often found late:

 Janet O'Dell, RN